Under this heading you will discover a wide variety of statistical data, tools and resources.

 Links to institutions and data bases that are major repositories of authoritative statistics.

 These statistics refer to all formal schools, both public and private, by level of education.
-They are supplemented by demographic and economic statistics collected or produced by other international organizations, including, the Joint United Nations Programme on HIV/AIDS (UNAIDS), the Organisation for Economic Co-operation and Development (OECD), the United Nations Children's Fund (UNICEF), the United Nations Population Division (UNPD), the World Bank and the World Health Organization (WHO).
+In addition to the administrative data provided to the UIS by ministries of education worldwide, the statistical tables rely on and present data from a variety of others sources, including national, regional and international learning assessments; national and international household surveys, such as demographic and health surveys (DHS) and United Nations Children's Fund (UNICEF)-Multiple Indicator Cluster Survey (MICS); and bodies including the Joint United Nations Programme on HIV/AIDS (UNAIDS), the Organization for Economic Co-operation and Development (OECD), UNICEF, the United Nations Population Division (UNPD), the World Bank and the World Health Organization (WHO).

-Education data reported to UIS are in conformity with the 1997 revision of the International Standard Classification of Education (ISCED).
-ISCED is used to harmonize data and introduce more international comparability among national education systems, but some countries may have their own definitions of education levels that do not correspond to ISCED.
-Therefore, some differences between nationally and internationally reported enrolment ratios may be due to the use of nationally defined education levels rather than the ISCED standard, in addition to the population issue raised above.
+Education data reported to the UIS are in conformity with the International Standard Classification of Education (ISCED), revised in 2011.
+ISCED is used to harmonize data and introduce more international comparability across national education systems.
+Countries may have their own definitions of education levels that do not correspond to ISCED 2011.
+Differences between nationally and internationally reported education statistics may be due to the use of these nationally defined education levels rather than the ISCED standard, in addition to the population issue.